 Beating Netflix at its own game

-According to the New York Post, the original films on Apple TV+ will cost between $5 and $30 million each and will be helmed by “elevated” Hollywood talent.
-The move towards original content was inspired by Netflix’s Roma, a 2019 Best Picture contender that won Best Foreign Film.
-Focus Features, the studio behind BlacKkKlansman, Lady Bird, and Dallas Buyer’s Club, is also a big inspiration.
+According to the New York Post, the original Apple TV+ films will cost between $5 and $30 million each and will be helmed by “elevated” Hollywood talent.
+The move toward original content was inspired by Netflix’s Roma, a 2019 Best Picture contender that won Best Foreign Film.
+Focus Features, the studio behind BlacKkKlansman, Lady Bird, and Dallas Buyers Club, is also a big inspiration.

-As the Post notes, Apple doesn’t have the kind of content backlog that Disney is leveraging to launch Disney Plus with a bang, or the same Hollywood connections as Netflix or Hulu.
-In addition to getting Apple TV Plus some attention during awards season, producing a slate of new films will be a good way to generate material for the streaming service.
-Licensing (or outright buying) an established studio’s library is also an option.
+As the Post notes, Apple doesn’t have the kind of content backlog that you’ll find on Disney+ or the same Hollywood connections as Netflix or Hulu.
+In addition to getting Apple TV+ some attention during awards season, producing a slate of new films will be a good way to generate material for the streaming service.

 - How to jailbreak your iPhone or iPod Touch